Customer Acquisition & Growth

 • Multi-Channel Approach: Utilise multiple channels to reach a wider audience.
 It is often more effective to use a combination of social media, referral marketing, and paid advertising.

-3. Creating Compelling Value Propositions
+3. Create Compelling Value Propositions

 Here’s how you can achieve this: